By Jeannie Deva

-Thank you for your comments to last week’s blog post.
+Thank you for your comments on my recent blog post.
 I hope you don’t mind me using one of them to lead into this week’s wrap-up of our discussion of Classical vs. Contemporary technique.

 “Isn’t there really just one singing technique? – diaphragm regulates airflow….”

-I believe that there is just one singing technique and that it’s based on how the body works and needs to work to create vocal sound.
-However, there are a LOT of methods that each contradicts each other.
-The contradictions are what finally drove me to begin researching the voice in science journals back in the 1970’s and from which I developed The Deva Method®.
+I believe that there is just one singing technique and that it’s based on how the body naturally works to create vocal sound.
+However, there are a LOT of vocal methods that contradict that and each other.
+Those contradictions finally drove me to begin researching the voice in science journals back in the 1970s and from which I developed The Deva Method®.

 There are things to know and exercises needed to develop this skill.
 If not, the singer will use unnatural manipulations such as holding the belly in or out in an effort to control the diaphragm.
 Doing that creates an entirely new series of difficulties.